 The use of Tarot cards is widely documented throughout history, associated with soothsayers and witchcraft.
 It also has associations with astrology and numerology secrets, using signs and cosmic aether to produce predictions about a person’s fate.
 While numerology uses numbers and astrology uses constellations, tarot involves the element of chance with the cards that a person picks.
 Many people have attested to the accuracy of these practices, with a heavy emphasis on their symbolic and spiritual nature.

 I use them VERY simply at this point.
 In fact, there are SO many ways and so many spreads that I haven’t tapped into but I am excited to learn more.

 It’s important to understand that tarot cards do not predict your future.
 You also cannot ask the cards direct questions with direct answers.
-It wont tell you what color your next car is going to be or how long your relationship is going to last.
-But, it will tell you things you need to think about for X situation or what you need to be aware of.
-Your questions need to be open-ended.
+It won’t tell you what color your next car is going to be or how long your relationship is going to last.
+Sure, there are ways to get answers to questions even this specific, such as through astrology or numerology.
+In fact, in numerology people can also get to know their Angel Numbers that favor them and use the same to manifest success.
+With Tarot cards, however, you can only know about things for X situations or what you need to be aware of.
+Besides, your questions need to be open-ended.

 Sometimes I will do a clarity spread (past, present, future) when a major event is happening in my life and I need some insight or guidance.
 But mostly, I just pull one card a few times a week and marinate in my thoughts.